 Restrictions of fund balance are reported for amounts constrained by legal restrictions from outside parties for use for a specific purpose or externally imposed by outside entities.
-Committed fund balance is constrained by formal actions of the Park District's Board of Commissioners, which is considered the Park District's highest level of decision making authority.
-Formal actions include resolutions and ordinances approved by the Board.
+Committed fund balance is constrained by formal actions of the Park District's Board of Park Commissioners, which is considered the Park District's highest level of decision making authority.
+Formal actions include ordinances approved by the Board.
+The modification to or rescinding of a fund balance must be done by passage of an ordinance by the Board of Park Commissioners.
 Assigned fund balance represents amounts constrained by the Park District's intent to use them for a specific purpose.
-The authority to assign fund balance has been delegated to the Park District's management.
+Assignments are made at the Board level.
 Any residual fund balance is reported as unassigned in the General Fund.